CtrlK

 Completeness

-Clearly answers both 'what' (probe for hardcoded secrets, injection surfaces, unguarded routes, infrastructure weaknesses across multiple language codebases) and 'when' (explicit 'Use when' clause with security audits, vulnerability scans, secrets detection, penetration testing).
+Clearly answers both 'what' (probe for hardcoded secrets, injection surfaces, unguarded routes, infrastructure weaknesses across multiple languages) and 'when' (explicit 'Use when performing security audits, vulnerability scans, secrets detection, or penetration testing').

 3 / 3